hgao62/finance_etl_training/README.md

     Args:
         df: DataFrame to be sent to the SQL database.
         table_name: Name of the table in the SQL database.
-        engine: db engine type, in our project, this could be sqlite or mysql
         if_exists: Action to take if the table already exists in the SQL database.
                    Options: "fail", "replace", "append" (default: "append").
         dtype: Dictionary of column names and data types to be used when creating the table (default: None).